Community Life

 Every year, Portland celebrates its LGBTQ community with the Pride Northwest festival.
 Westminster celebrates Pride, too, and in past years our members and friends have participated in the festival’s Sunday-morning parade or have gathered as a group to watch the parade in person.

-On Sunday, May 25, at 9:15 a.m. in the chapel (and via Zoom), the Reverend Rivka Gevurtz will help us consider that question, presenting an adult education class called “Widening Our Congregational Welcome.”
-As the Reverend Gevurtz points out, “Often, we are not aware of our unconscious biases and microaggressions that have unintended impacts on LGBTQ folk (who may experience other intersecting oppressions as well).
+Widening Our Congregational Welcome: On May 25, 2025, Westminster offered an adult education class called “Widening Our Congregational Welcome,” presented by the Reverend Rivka Gevurtz.
+As the Reverend Gevurtz pointed out, “Often, we are not aware of our unconscious biases and microaggressions that have unintended impacts on LGBTQ folk (who may experience other intersecting oppressions as well).
 In this hour, we will explore how our own social locations of privilege and oppression help or hinder our ability to manifest our intention of welcome, between a queer person feeling like they have to fit in versus their having a sense of belonging.”
-Please mark your calendar to join us for this special opportunity to discover what it means to be genuinely welcoming.
-(If you’re joining remotely, Zoom link information will be available in our e-news.)
+Although this class is over, we have written materials from this class we can share upon request to Alaina in the church office (asmith@westprespdx.org).
+In addition, if you want to see a video recording of the class, click here.
+(Please mind our content warning for religious trauma and language.)

 ARTS AND CRAFTS